Judiciary of the Cook Islands

 The judiciary of the Cook Islands is a system of courts that interprets and applies the laws of the Cook Islands.
-The judiciary has three levels: the Judicial Committee of the Privy Council serves as a final court of appeal.
+The judiciary has three levels: the Judicial Committee of the Privy Council serves as the final court of appeal.
 The Cook Islands Court of Appeal hears appeals from the High Court.
 The High Court of the Cook Islands deals with criminal and civil cases, as well as land cases under customary law.
 Minor crimes are heard in the High Court by Justices of the Peace.